Multitasking makes you stoopid

 The reason multitasking does not work is simple to explain

-And you add in a second activity at the same time ... say taking a phone call (and trying to continue to read the MRI report)
+- And you add in a second activity at the same time ... say pick up the phone and have a conversation while you continue to read the MRI report

 But what can you do when there simply ARE too many tasks and not enough time in the average office or hospital day?